sckw/group_project/README.md

 ![coffee](coffee.jpg)

-Suki: I like my coffee with a bit of milk, and no sugar.
+Suki: I like my coffee with a bit of milk, and no sugar

 Thea: